geoneill12/zig-zag/README.md

 # Adjusting Speed

 The switches on the BASYS3 board can be used to control the cursor's speed.
-The switches are constantly read by the OTTER as a binary value.
+The switches are constantly interpreted by the OTTER as a binary value.
 A value of 0 (all switches down) is the fastest possible speed.
 A value of 65535 (all switches up) is the slowest possible speed.
-A recommended speed is with the 3 left-most switches up.
+A recommended speed is with the 3 right-most switches up.

 # Resetting Game